govindfinally/Accident-Analyser/README.md

 #
 The  csv dataset, xgbmodel pikle and scaled pikle  are stored in artifacts.
 #
-A flask and index.html file is provided but still under development so the flask app might not work right.
-##
+A website with Flask and Html has been used for prediction.
+#
+This is the link to the website :http://127.0.0.1:5000